Teaching Jobs at West Virginia University with Visa Sponsorship

 Which visa types does West Virginia University commonly use for Teaching roles?

 WVU sponsors several visa categories for Teaching staff depending on the role and the candidate's background.
 H-1B is the most common for full-time positions.
-J-1 is frequently used for visiting instructors, postdoctoral teachers, and exchange scholars.
-TN status is available for Canadian and Mexican nationals in qualifying academic roles.
+J-1 visa is frequently used for visiting instructors, postdoctoral teachers, and exchange scholars.
+TN visa status is available for Canadian and Mexican nationals in qualifying academic roles.
 F-1 OPT and CPT can cover shorter-term or training-based Teaching appointments for recent graduates.

 What qualifications does West Virginia University expect for Teaching roles?